aidandlim/42PROJECT/README.md

-# 42PROJECT
+# PROJECT

-The navigation of 42 project
+Unfortunately, this navigation is under construction..!
+Please check out the repository menu :)